Interpreto: An Explainability Library for Transformers: Abstract

 \section{Abstract}

-\textsc{Interpreto} is a Python library for \textit{post hoc} explainability of text HuggingFace models, from early BERT variants to LLMs.
-It provides two complementary families of methods: \emph{attributions} and \emph{concept-based explanations}.
-The library connects recent research to practical tooling for data scientists, aiming to make explanations accessible to end users.
-It includes documentation, examples, and tutorials.

-\textsc{Interpreto} supports both classification and generation models through a unified API.
-A key differentiator is its concept-based functionality, which goes beyond feature-level attributions and is uncommon in existing libraries.
+\textsc{Interpreto} is an open-source Python library for interpreting \textbf{HuggingFace language models}, from early BERT variants to LLMs.
+It provides two complementary families of methods: \textbf{attribution} methods and \textbf{concept-based} explanations.
+The library bridges recent research and practical tooling by exposing explanation workflows through a unified API for both \textbf{classification} and text \textbf{generation}.
+A key differentiator is its end-to-end concept-based pipeline (from activation extraction to concept learning, interpretation, and scoring), which goes beyond feature-level attributions and is uncommon in existing libraries.
+See \href{https://github.com/FOR-sight-ai/interpreto}{GitHub} or \href{https://for-sight-ai.github.io/interpreto-demo/}{demo website}.